DreamWorks Animation

-DreamWorks Animation LLC (DWA, also known as DreamWorks Animation Studios or simply DreamWorks) is an American animation studio, owned by Comcast's NBCUniversal as part of Universal Pictures, a division of Universal Filmed Entertainment Group.
-The studio has produced 53 feature films; its first film, Antz, was released on October 2, 1998, and its latest film, Gabby's Dollhouse: The Movie, was released on September 26, 2025.
-Their upcoming slate of films Forgotten Island on September 25, 2026, Cocomelon: The Movie in February 26, 2027, the live-action remake of How to Train Your Dragon 2 on June 11, 2027, Shrek 5 on June 30, 2027, and an untitled film on September 22, 2028.
+DreamWorks Animation L.L.C.
+(DWA, also known as DreamWorks Animation Studios or simply DreamWorks) is an American animation studio, owned by Comcast's NBCUniversal as part of Universal Pictures, a division of Universal Filmed Entertainment Group.
+The studio has produced 54 feature films; its first film, Antz, was released on October 2, 1998, and its latest film, Forgotten Island, was released on September 25, 2026.
+Its upcoming slate of films include CoComelon: The Movie on February 26, 2027, the live-action remake of How to Train Your Dragon 2 on June 11, 2027, Shrek 5 on June 30, 2027, Donkey on June 30, 2028, and two untitled films on September 24, 2027, and September 22, 2028.
 (Note: Attributed to multiple references:)

 Formed as a division of DreamWorks Pictures on October 12, 1994, with alumni from Amblin Entertainment's former animation branch Amblimation, it was spun off into a separate company on October 27, 2004.
 NBCUniversal acquired DreamWorks Animation for $3.8 billion in 2016.
-The studio initially made some traditionally animated films, as well as three stop-motion co-productions with Aardman Animations, but now exclusively relies on computer animation.
+The studio initially made some traditionally animated films, as well as three stop-motion co-productions with Aardman Animations, but since 2006, it now exclusively relies on computer animation.
 However, in 2022, President Margie Cohn stated that the studio is open to traditional animation.

-The studio's productions, including The Prince of Egypt, Wallace & Gromit: The Curse of the Were-Rabbit, and the Shrek, Madagascar, Kung Fu Panda, and How to Train Your Dragon franchises, have received various accolades, including three Academy Awards and numerous Annie Awards, as well as multiple Golden Globe and BAFTA nominations.
-Several of their fiims are also among the highest-grossing animated films of all time, with Shrek 2 (2004) being the highest at the time of its release.
+The studio's productions, including The Prince of Egypt, Wallace & Gromit: The Curse of the Were-Rabbit, and the Shrek, Madagascar, Kung Fu Panda, How to Train Your Dragon, Trolls, and The Bad Guys franchises, have received various accolades, including three Academy Awards and numerous Annie Awards, as well as multiple Golden Globe and BAFTA nominations.
+Several of their films are also among the highest-grossing animated films of all time, with Shrek 2 (2004) being the highest at the time of its release.

 Films produced by DreamWorks Animation were originally distributed by DreamWorks Pictures until 2005.
-Paramount Pictures took over distribution from 2006 to 2012, and 20th Century Fox (now 20th Century Studios) did the same from 2013 to 2017.
+Paramount Pictures took over distribution from 2006 to 2012, and 20th Century Fox (now 20th Century Studios) did the same from 2013 to 2017 until it was purchased by The Walt Disney Company in 2019.
 Most DWA films from 2019 onward have been released through Universal Pictures, which also owns the rights to its back catalogue.